fenago/ansible-course/md/Lab_4.md

 2. Create [centos.yml] in [roles/installapache/tasks] to
-    install the latest version of the Apache web server via the [yum] package manager.
+    install the latest version of the Apache web server via the [apt] package manager.
 This should contain the following
     content:

 ```
 ---
-- name: Install Apache using yum
+- name: Install Apache using apt
-  yum:
+  apt:
-    name: "httpd"
+    name: "apache2"
     state: latest
 - name: Start the Apache server
   service:
-    name: httpd
+    name: apache2
     state: started
 ```